AathiKrishna21/AK-ToolBox/Iprotate/README.md

     RunAsDaemon 1
     CookieAuthentication 0

-copy the above configuration and paste it in /etc/tor/torrc
+copy the above configuration and paste it in torrc which is inside the tor directory in the installed location